 Our District has successfully provided targeted support for our English Learners throughout the school year.
-We have specifically provided extended learning opportunities before/after school and Saturdays for ELs at greater risk of experiencing learning loss.
-The areas of focus have been English, Math, and ELD.
-In addition, bilingual Instructional Assistants at each site have provided small-group instruction in language and vocabulary development while assisting with primary language support.
-Four ELD Specialists work closely with the school sites that have the highest numbers of English Learners and provide professional development on specific strategies geared to addressing the learning loss of ELs.
-These students have also benefited from Project REACH and Project RISE tutors, and extended-day credit recovery classes.
-At the secondary level, instructional assistants are also working after school with EL students who are making up assignments so that they can pass their classes.
-This initiative has been very well-received by parents as well as students, because it provides them with an extra layer of support.
+We specifically provided extended learning opportunities before/after school and Saturdays for ELs at greater risk of experiencing learning loss.
+The areas of focus were English, Math, and ELD.
+In addition, bilingual Instructional Assistants at each site provided small-group instruction in language and vocabulary development while assisting with primary language support.
+Four ELD Specialists worked closely with the school sites that have the highest numbers of English Learners and provided professional development on specific strategies geared to addressing the learning loss of ELs.
+These students also benefited from Project REACH and Project RISE tutors, and extended-day credit recovery classes.
+At the secondary level, instructional assistants were also working after school with EL students who were making up assignments so that they could pass their classes.
+This initiative was very well-received by parents as well as students, because it provided them with an extra layer of support.
+Some parents reported during DELAC meetings that these layers of support significantly kept their students engaged with their learning and raised their self-confidence.

-Addressing the learning loss of English Learners in the context of distance learning has not been an easy task.
-To begin with, distance learning makes it more challenging for ELs to effectively develop oral language due to limited student-to-student interaction.
-EL students are not able to hold instructional conversations with peers during regular school time in a comparable way to a traditional school setting.
+Addressing the learning loss of English Learners in the context of distance learning was an easy task this year.
+To begin with, distance learning made it more challenging for ELs to effectively develop oral language due to limited student-to-student interaction.
+EL students were not able to hold instructional conversations with peers during regular school time in a comparable way to a traditional school setting.
 It is not surprising, then, that English Learners were amongst the first groups of students that were brought back for in-person instruction.
-Over 400 of them returned to school as early as October 2020, which allowed for additional opportunities for in-person interaction and the necessary interventions and support to address learning loss.
-Additionally, problems with attendance and engagement have made it more challenging to implement interventions both during the instructional day and after school hours.
+Over 400 students returned to school as early as October 2020, which allowed for additional opportunities for in-person interaction and the necessary interventions and support to address learning loss.
+Parents of Newcomer students, in particular, expressed their appreciation for this opportunity, because they said distance learning was a challenge for them due to their inability to assist their students at home.
+Additionally, problems with attendance (chronic absenteeism for this group was reported at 15.1%) and engagement have made it more challenging to implement interventions both during the instructional day and after school hours.

-Despite these challenges, the services that we have been implementing during the school year to address the learning loss of English Learners are proving to be effective. i-Ready diagnostic data, for example, shows that our EL students have made progress from the fall to the winter diagnostics.
-In the area of reading, for example, the percentage of Tier 3 students decreased from 65% in the fall of 2020 to 58% in the winter of 2021.
-In turn, there was an increase in the percentage of Tier 1 students going from 11% in the fall to a 17% in the winter.
-In the area of Math, we also observe an increase in the progress that students made going from 7% in the beginning of the year to 12% in Diagnostic #2.
-The percentage of at-risk students in math in Tier 3 also decreased from 59% in Diagnostic #1 to 53% in Diagnostic #2.
+Despite these challenges, the services that we implemented during the school year to address the learning loss of English Learners proved to be effective and successful. i-Ready diagnostic data, for example, shows that our EL students made progress from the fall to the winter diagnostics.
+In the area of reading, for example, the percentage of Tier III students decreased from 65% in the fall of 2020 to 58% in the winter of 2021.
+In turn, there was an increase in the percentage of Tier I students going from 11% in the fall to 17% in the winter.
+In the area of Math, we also observed an increase in the progress that students made going from 7% in the beginning of the year to 12% in Diagnostic #2.
+The percentage of at-risk students in math in Tier III also decreased from 59% in Diagnostic #1 to 53% in Diagnostic #2.
 It is important to notice, too, that although the students did not take the ELPAC in the spring of 2020 due to COVID, the EL Department was able to reclassify students based on the optional ELPAC administered in the fall of 2020.
-Our reclassification rate is currently at 11%.
+Our reclassification rate is currently at 10%.

-Foster Youth
+\\\Foster Youth